wayne-xyz/wayne-xyz/README.md

 I am Wayne, currently pursuing Master's degree in Computer Science at SMU.

 #### About Me
 After working for several years, I have returned to academia, driven by my passion for learning the latest computer technologies.
 I have a keen interest in development areas such as machine learning, mobile applications, GIS, and embedded systems, and I am proficient in multiple programming languages.
-This is my [homepage](https://www.waynej.me), where I will showcase my recent work.
+This is my [personal website](https://www.waynej.me), where I will showcase my recent work.

 [![Wayne's GitHub stats](https://github-readme-stats.vercel.app/api?username=livingspring)](https://github.com/anuraghazra/github-readme-stats)